vacantplanet/boiler/docs/engine.md

 ### Using namespaces

-You can use namespaces to address a specific directory.
+You can use namespaces to later be able to address a specific directory.
+Pass the list of directories as associative array where the keys serve as namespaces:
-Check the section [*Rendering Templates*](rendering.md) to see it in action.

     $engine = new \Conia\Boiler\Engine([
         'first' => '/path/to/templates',
         'second' => '/path/to/additional'
     ]);

+Check [*Rendering Templates*](rendering.md) to see it in action.

 ### Adding default values